exasol/script-languages-container-tool/doc/developer_guide/developer_guide.rst

 Which Caches are Available?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-EXASLCT provides three types of caching: \* docker images managed by the
+EXASLCT provides three types of caching:

+#. docker images managed by the docker daemon.
-docker daemon \* file system cache with saved docker images \* docker
+#. file system cache with saved docker images.
-registry as a remote cache
+#. docker registry as a remote cache.

 All caches can work together, the analysis phase checks in which cache
 an images is available.
 The different type of caches have different